 CCCA Member, Margaret Dunning of Plymouth, Michigan, has been featured with her Packard 740 roadster many times.

-CCCA Board Member, Steve Babinsky helped to originate Pebble Beach’s preservation divisions in 1998.
+Current CCCA Board President, Steve Babinsky helped to originate Pebble Beach’s preservation divisions in 1998.

 Tom Sutphen was widely known and respected in the fire-fighting industry.
 He loved sharing his collection that included many fine Full Classics.